Agenda

 09:15 - 09:55

-A Day in the Life of a CISO: Leadership and Resilience in the face of Complexity.
+A Day in the Life of a CISO: Leadership and Resilience in the Face of Complexity

-Adam Cartwright - CISO at Australia Post Daryl Pereira - APJ Head Office of the CISO at Google Cloud David Gee - Former CIO & CISO Read More
+Daryl Pereira - APJ Head Office of the CISO at Google Cloud David Gee - Former CIO & CISO Read More

 In an era where cyber threats evolve daily and the role of the CISO has become more critical than ever, “A Day in the Life of a CISO” offers an unprecedented collection of real-world wisdom, practical strategies, and hard-earned lessons from cybersecurity’s most experienced practitioners.